35 small business ideas that fit your skills and budget

 Pet care

-There are over 1 billion pets worldwide, with ownership growing among millennials.
+There are over 1 billion pets worldwide, with ownership growing among Millennials.
 Some pets need more attention than others, so there may be pet care opportunities in your area.
 Dog walking and grooming are popular.
 You can also care for pets in their homes when owners are away.
 You can also sell pet accessories.

 Podcasting